-Individual laws that have legalized marijuana for either recreational or medical use have challenged the federal government, creating a contradiction between the rights of states to create their own regulations and the power of the federal government.
+Individual laws that have legalized marijuana for recreational or medical use have challenged the federal government, creating a contradiction between the rights of states to create their own regulations and the federal government's power.

 However, the federal government has decided not to interfere with marijuana legalization in states that have decided to do so.
 In 2009, the Obama administration instructed federal prosecutors not to chase people distributing marijuana following state medical cannabis laws.